Prostitution in the United Kingdom: 19th century

 However, this table relates only to prostitutes known to the police.
-The unreliability of statistics during the 19th century makes it unclear if prostitution was increasing or decreasing during this period, but there is no doubt that Victorians during the 1840s and 1850s thought that prostitution and venereal disease (as sexually transmitted infections were called then) were increasing.
+The unreliability of statistics in the 19th century makes it unclear if prostitution was increasing or decreasing in this period, but there is no doubt that Victorians in the 1840s and 1850s thought that prostitution and venereal disease (as sexually transmitted infections were called then) were increasing.

 Actresses were associated with prostitution in the public mind, and a woman's lack of respectability was indicated by her presence in a place of public entertainment.
 A series of small books, The Swell's Night Guides, listed the advantages and drawbacks of various theatres for men seeking pleasure, and gave advice on how to approach actresses.
 It warned men not to offer them money directly, but to say they wanted to hire them for private theatricals.

 Some prostitutes worked in red-light districts, others in their own neighbourhoods.
 London's dockyards had a large population of prostitutes, and Granby Street, beside Waterloo Station, was well known for its "half naked" women in the windows.
 Prostitutes also found work within the armed forces, mainly due to servicemen's forced celibacy and the conditions of the barracks the men were forced to endure.
 The barracks were overcrowded and had a lack of ventilation and defective sanitation.
 Very few servicemen were permitted to marry, and even those were not given an allowance to support their wives, which occasionally lured them to become prostitutes as well.
 Regulating prostitution was the government's attempt to control the high level of venereal disease in its armed forces.
 By 1864, one out of three sick cases in the army was caused by venereal disease; admissions into hospitals for gonorrhoea and syphilis reached 290.7 per 1,000 of total troop strength.